synfonaut/Open-Directory/README.md

 * will Bottle be able to handle including BCAT protocols in <script> tags for 100kb > javascript (like React)

+* need protocol processor that knows how to process on-chain, let bitcom protocol reference on-chain javascript to run to process OP_RETURN

+* easy way to crawl a graph as an api? for example, get all tips on bitstagram? usecase is currently moneybutton can't do editable tips + OP_RETURN, so direct payments is best, but indexing them is tricky, maybe need a planaria and register a bitcom endpoint?

+* how to hide a money button after purchase?

 suggestions

 * bitdb would be nice to just say "give me OP_RETURN string array" in addition to s1,s2,s3,s4,s5—useful for variable length protocols like MAP